Tame class field theory over local fields: Some properties of -completions

 for every integer $m > 0$, where the term on the right is a quotient of ${}_m \coker(\rho_{\ov{X}})$.
-The term on the left is uniformly finite as $m$ runs through $I_\L$ by \cite[Thm.~5.4]{Forre-Crelle} and the term on the right is uniformly finite over $I_\P$ by \cite[Thm.~1.1]{Yoshida03}.
+The term on the left is uniformly finite as $m$ runs through $I_{\L}$ by \cite[Thm.~5.4]{Forre-Crelle} and the term on the right is uniformly finite over $I_\P$ by \cite[Thm.~1.1]{Yoshida03}.

 We shall now prove the lemma for $X$.
-By Propositions~\ref{prop:Tame-MCCS} and ~\ref{prop:Rec-Real}, the lemma is equivalent to the statement in motivic cohomology that the kernel of the {\'e}tale realization map $\epsilon^*_X \colon H^{2d+1}_c(X, {\Z}/m(d+1)) \to H^{2d+1}_{\et, c}(X, {\Z}/m(d+1))$ is uniformly finite as $m$ runs through $I_\L$.
+By Propositions~\ref{prop:Tame-MCCS} and ~\ref{prop:Rec-Real}, the lemma is equivalent to the statement in motivic cohomology that the kernel of the {\'e}tale realization map $\epsilon^*_X \colon H^{2d+1}_c(X, {\Z}/m(d+1)) \to H^{2d+1}_{\et, c}(X, {\Z}/m(d+1))$ is uniformly finite as $m$ runs through $I_{\L}$.
 To prove this new assertion, we consider the commutative diagram

-The top row is exact by \lemref{lem:Ex-seq} and the bottom row is the well known localization sequence in {\'e}tale cohomology.
-The term on the right end of the top row is zero by \propref{prop:CD} and \cite[Thm.~5.1]{Krishna-Pelaez-AKT}.
+The top row is exact by \lemref{lem:Ex-seq} and the bottom row is the localization sequence in {\'e}tale cohomology.
+Since $H^{2d+1}(\ov{X}, {\Z}/m(d+1))$ remains invariant under perfection by \lemref{lem:SH-DM-Maps} and \cite[Cor.~2.1.7]{Elmanto-Khan}, this term is zero by \cite[Thm.~5.1]{Krishna-Pelaez-AKT}.
 The term on the right end of the bottom row is zero because $cd_k(Z) \le 2d$.
-We have shown above (this also uses Propositions~\ref{prop:Tame-MCCS} and ~\ref{prop:Rec-Real}) that $\Ker(\epsilon^*_{\ov{X}})$ is uniformly finite over $I_\L$.
-We now apply \corref{cor:Boundedness-0} to conclude the same for $X$. \end{proof}
+We have shown above (this also uses Propositions~\ref{prop:Tame-MCCS} and ~\ref{prop:Rec-Real}) that $\Ker(\epsilon^*_{\ov{X}})$ is uniformly finite over $I_{\L}$.
+We now apply \corref{cor:Boundedness-0} and conclude. \end{proof}

 For any set of primes $\M$, we let ${\Ker}(\rho_X)^\dagger_\M = {\varprojlim}_{m \in I_\M} \Ker(\rho^m_{X})$.
 It follows from Lemmas~\ref{lem:Finite-compln} and ~\ref{lem:Ker-bound} that